bowmnath/cis-457-w22/activities/week-06-tcp.md

 # General Questions

+13. Assume a TCP sender sends packets 1 - 5 and receives ACKs for 1, 4, and 5.
+What packet(s) will be re-sent?

 1. Why is a server generally able to handle more UDP clients at once than TCP clients?